ethereum/consensus-specs/sync/optimistic.md

 Let `head_block: BeaconBlock` be the result of calling of the fork choice algorithm at the time of block production.

-Let `justified_block: BeaconBlock` be the latest current justified ancestor ancestor of the `head_block`.

 Let `optimistic_roots: Set[Root]` be the set of `hash_tree_root(block)` for all optimistically imported blocks which have yet to receive an `INVALID` or `VALID` designation from an execution engine.